sohumsikdar/ASM-Assembler-Simulator/README.md

 # ASM ASSEMBLER SIMULATOR
-Python script written to interpret and simulate code written using the OP Codes and Registers given in the Problem Statement
+Python script written to interpret and simulate asm code written using the OP Codes and Registers given in the Problem Statement

 <br>